Relationships

 "Or do you not know that wrongdoers will not inherit the kingdom of God?
 Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor men who have sex with men nor thieves nor the greedy nor drunkards nor slanderers nor swindlers will inherit the kingdom of God."

-Understanding: Paul lists behaviors he views as incompatible with Christian values.
+In plain words: Paul lists behaviors he views as incompatible with Christian values.
 Interpretations vary, especially concerning historical and cultural context and specific terms Paul used.

-Verse 5
+Passage 5

 1 Timothy 1:9-10